MazeMap/Leaflet.VisualClick/README.md

 Behaviour is bugged in IE10 due to the lack of `pointer-events: none` in CSS.
 This means that the decoration added by this plugin will catch events meant for whatever overlay might be underneath the clicked point.
-This can be worked around by using a map pane underneath the map panes (at pane z-index 3, `map.createPane('paneName', 3)`) used for overlays and markers (but of course this means overlays might overlap the visual click effect).
+This is worked around by using a map pane between the tiles pane and the overlays pane (but of course this means overlays will overlap the visual click effect).

 ### Configurations
 There are some options you can configure if you really need to.